Ultramarine: Natural production

 Lapis lazuli stone was historically mined near Sar-i-Sang in modern-day Afghanistan and traded to Mesopotamia and ancient Egypt as early as the third millennium BCE.

-A method to produce ultramarine from lapis lazuli was introduced by the 5th century for use in Buddhist cave temples.
-The method was described by Cennino Cennini in the 15th century.
+Ultramarine was unknown until the early 13th century, though lapis lazuli had been used as a pigment from the 5th century on (for instance in Buddhist cave temples) by the simple expedient of grinding down the best available grade of the mineral, showing as few inclusions as possible.
+The resulting blue pigment remained more or less ashy.
+The method to extract true ultramarine was first described by Aḥmad ibn Yūsuf al-Tifāshī (d.
+1254) in his lapidary Kitāb azhār al-afkār fī jawāhir aḥjār (The Blossoms of Thoughts Regarding Precious Stones").
+Two centuries later, it became known in Europe through Cennino Cennini's treatise (15th century).
 This process consisted of grinding the lapis lazuli mineral, mixing the ground material with melted wax, resins, and oils, wrapping the resulting mass in a cloth, and then kneading it in a dilute lye solution, a potassium carbonate solution prepared by combining wood ash with water.
 The blue lazurite particles collect at the bottom of the pot, while the colorless crystalline material and other impurities remain at the top.
 This process was performed at least three times, with each successive extraction generating a lower quality material.
 The final extraction, consisting largely of colorless material as well as a few blue particles, brings forth ultramarine ash which is prized as a glaze for its pale blue transparency.
 This extensive process was specific to ultramarine because the mineral from which it is derived has a combination of both blue and colorless pigments.
 If an artist were to simply grind and wash lapis lazuli, the resulting powder would be a greyish-blue color that lacks purity and depth of color since lapis lazuli contains a high proportion of colorless material.

-Although the lapis lazuli stone itself is relatively inexpensive, the lengthy process of pulverizing, sifting, and washing to produce ultramarine makes the natural pigment quite valuable and roughly ten times more expensive than the stone it comes from.
+Although the lapis lazuli stone itself is only moderately expensive, the lengthy process of pulverizing, sifting, and washing to produce ultramarine makes the natural pigment quite valuable and roughly ten times more expensive than the stone it comes from.
 The high cost of the imported raw material and the long laborious process of extraction combined has been said to make high-quality ultramarine as expensive as gold.